 Be a part of the RadarBox Network

 When you start feeding data to RadarBox, you are automatically included as a member of the RadarBox ADS-B network & community.
 Users from over 150 countries currently share their data and you can compare what you receive with other stations.

 |Take a look at our worldwide receivers ranking now (you can filter by country and station type).

 You can also have a look at a list of the latest units added to our network.

 What You'll Need

-We’ve tabled a list of all the components you’ll need to purchase before you start sharing data and tracking flights.
-Most of these items can be bought on Amazon, eBay or on the Radarbox website.
+We’ve tabled a list of all of the components that you’ll need to obtain before you start sharing data and tracking flights.
+Most of these items can be bought on Amazon, eBay or on the RadarBox website.

 - Raspberry Pi (any version)

-If you haven’t already purchased a raspberry pi and the other components, you’ll have to first buy them.
-Once you’ve got all the components, you can begin setting up.
+If you haven’t already purchased a Raspberry Pi and the other components, you’ll have to first buy them.
+Once you’ve got all of the components, you can begin setting up.